thouel/my-weather-webapp/README.md

 ## How ?

 Use [weatherstack.com](https://weatherstack.com/documentation) API.
-The free version of the API is limited to 1000 calls / month so we have two watch dogs to make sure we do not exceed that monthly limit :
+The free version of the API is limited to 1000 calls / month so you need to get your own API_KEY (for free) to play with it.

-- By default, weather data is pulled once a day at 6:30am, Paris, France time
-- It is possible to force a new pull once per hour

 Components architecture: